An upper bound to gas storage and delivery via pressure-swing adsorption in porous materials: Methods

-The isosteric Gibbs free energy difference $\gst$ is the difference in molar Gibbs free energy (equivalent to chemical potential) between the adsorbed gas system and the bulk gas \emph{with the same density of gas molecules}.
+The isosteric Gibbs free energy difference $\gst$ is the difference in molar Gibbs free energy (equivalent to chemical potential) between the adsorbed gas system and the bulk gas \emph{with the same density of gas molecules} and at the same temperature.
 The quantity $\gst$ does \emph{not} correspond to a change in the molar Gibbs free energy as a molecule is adsorbed, which is zero under conditions of coexistence.
 The quantity $\gst$ in a real substrate is a direct analog to $\V$ in our ideal substrate because it is the chemical potential shift needed to impose on the bulk gas in coexistence with the real substrate to achieve the same density as in the substrate (compare with eqn.~\ref{eq:xi_vs_xi0}).
-Figure~\ref{fig:delta-G-cartoon} illustrates a hypothetical experiment to measure $\gst$ via a piston with a removable partition that separates a volume of free space from the same volume of substrate.
+Figure~\ref{fig:delta-G-cartoon} illustrates a hypothetical experiment to measure $\gst$.
+Two containers of equal volume are connected by a hose.
+One container holds the substrate, and the other is empty (apart from gas).
+The altitude of one container is adjusted until the number of gas molecules is equal in each container.
+The value of $\gst$ is the gravitational potential energy difference of gas molecules in the two boxes.

 Note that $\gst$ is a property of both the substrate and the identity of the gas.
 Because real substrates offer a \emph{non}-spatially uniform potential, $\gst(\rho, T)$ is a function of $\rho$ and $T$, unlike our ideal, homogenous substrate where $\gst(\rho, T)=\V$.
 Consequently, throughout this article, we show $\gst(\rho, T)$ for real substrates at both conditions relevant to gas storage and delivery, $\pfull$ and $\pempty$.

 In practice, we can readily compute $\gst(\rho, T)$ of a real gas/substrate system from (i) the (experimental or simulated) equilibrium adsorption isotherm of the gas in the substrate and (ii) the (experimental or simulated) chemical potential of the bulk gas.
 Consider the real substrate in thermodynamic equilibrium with a bulk gas at fixed temperature $T$ and pressure $p$, and let $\rho=\rho(p, T)$ be the density of gas in the substrate.
 At coexistence, the chemical potential of the bulk gas is equal to the chemical potential of the adsorbed gas in the substrate.
 Thus, we can use the experimentally known molar Gibbs free energy of the pure, bulk gas system at temperature $T$ and pressure $p$ to determine the molar Gibbs free energy of the adsorbed system: $\mu_{\text{ads}}(\rho, T)=\mu_{\text{gas}}(p, T)$.
 We can then also look up the known chemical potential of the bulk gas at the same density and temperature as in the substrate, $\mu_{\text{gas}}(\rho, T)$.
 Via eqn.~\ref{eq:g_st}, $\gst$ follows from subtracting the two quantities.